vmware/vmware-aria-operations-integration-sdk/doc/mp-init.md

 ### resources (directory)
 The resources directory contains localization file(s), by default `resources.properties`.
 This file specifies the mapping of `nameKey` attribute of elements inside the `manifest.txt`.
 For more information see [Adding Localization](adding_content.md#adding-localization).

-### Next steps
-While `mp-init` catches many issues, there is always the possibility of running into an unexpected error.
-Going through the debug logs might help resolve the issue.
-If the error isn't related to an individual configuration issue or isn't evident, please open a `Q & A` discussion on the [GitHub Discussions page](https://github.com/vmware/vmware-aria-operations-integration-sdk/discussions) that describes the issue you are having.